 To some degree, they each need my undivided focus and attention.
 And, having over ten goals, that can quickly become a problem.
 Is it though?
 Not at all.
 Because there’s a simple method to making it all work.

-*Note: Achieve your goals once and for all with my goal success program.
+*Note: Achieve your goals once and for all with my goal success course.

 Determine the available time